-Insurance Claims Definition: Help With Your Claim
+Insurance Claims Definition and Help with Your Claim

 An insurance claim is when you have a loss or sustain damage that is caused by a peril insured by your insurance policy.
 Your insurance policy provides coverage and compensation to your for covered losses or the damages you sustain by way of you making a claim.